philfeller/election-inferences/README.md

 - 1856_inference.Rda - Output from a typical execution of voter_regressions.R, estimating voter shifts between 1855 and 1856, and the data that was used in the statistical analysis for the paper.
 - 1857_inference.Rda - Output from a typical execution of voter_regressions.R, estimating voter shifts between 1856 and 1857, and the data that was used in the statistical analysis for the paper.
 - 1851-1857_inference.Rda - Output from a typical execution of voter_regressions.R, estimating voter shifts between 1851 and 1857, and the data that was used in the statistical analysis for the paper.
-- 1855_covariate_inference.Rda - Output from a typical execution of voter_regressions.R, estimating voter shifts between 1854 and 1855, and the data that was used in the statistical analysis for the paper.
 - analyze_results.R - Loads the inferences.Rda data file that was created by prepare_results.R and performs the statistical analysis that is used in the paper.
 - test.R - Contains one simple inference and a few graphs; it is used by the CI/CD pipeline to test that all needed files are included and working as expected.